bloc97/Anime4K/README.md

 The simplicity and speed of Anime4K allows the user to watch upscaled anime in real time, as we believe in preserving original content and promoting freedom of choice for all anime fans.
 Re-encoding anime into 4K should be avoided as it is non-reversible, potentially damages original content by introducing artifacts, takes up to O(n<sup>2</sup>) more disk space and more importantly, does so without any meaningful decrease in entropy (lost information is lost).

+## Upcoming v3.0
+The monolithic Anime4K shader will be broken into modular components, allowing customization for specific types of anime and/or personal taste.

+What's new:
+ - A complete overhaul of the algorithm(s) for speed, quality and efficiency.
+ - Real-time, high quality line art CNN upscalers. *(6 variants)*
+ - Line art deblurring shaders. *("blind deconvolution")*
+ - Denoising algorithms. *(Bilateral Mode and CNN variants)*
+ - Blind resampling artifact reduction algorithms. *(For badly resampled anime.)*
+ - Experimental line darkening and line thinning algorithm. *(For perceptual quality.
+We perceive thinner/darker lines as perceptually higher quality, even if it might not be the case.)*

+Please consider the rest of the README outdated until it is updated.

 ![Thumbnail Image](results/Main.png?raw=true)

 ***Disclaimer: All art assets used are for demonstration and educational purposes.
 All rights are reserved to their original owners.
 If you (as a person or a company) own the art and do not wish it to be associated with this project, please contact us at 	anime4k.upscale@gmail.com and we will gladly take it down.***